mstksg/inCode/copy/entries/functional-models.md

 ghci> samps = [(1,1),(2,3),(3,5),(4,7),(5,9)]
 ghci> trainModelIO linReg $ take 5000 (cycle samps) (-1.0000000000000024) :& 2.0000000000000036
+-- roughly:
+(-1.0) :& 2.0
 ```

 Neat!
 After going through all of those observations a thousand times, the
 model nudges itself all the way to the right parameters to fit our model!

 The important takeaway is that all we specified was the *function* of the model
 itself.
-The training part all follows automatically!
+The training part all follows automatically.

 ### Feed-forward Neural Network